Okon-Itrechio/PATIENTS-HEART-DIAGNOSIS-ANALYSIS/README.md

 ## Insights and Findings

 •	There are 713 Male patients equivalent to 69.6 percent and 312 Female patients which is equivalent to 30.4 percent.
+Total number of patients is 1025

 •	Male patients had average maximum heart rate of 150.83 while female patients had 148.36.